With around 470 zoological facilities licensed by the US Department of Agriculture, narrowing down a list of the best zoos in the US is tricky.

-- Number of Animals: 2,300 animals
+Number of Animals: 2,300 animals

-- Must-visit: Check out the spider monkeys at the South American area, impressive variety of endangered snow leopards, African lions, Amur leopards at “Big Cats,” and free-flying Rodriques fruit bats, kangaroos and more at the Australia House.
+Must-visit: Check out the spider monkeys, orangutans, and gorillas at Tropic World, the impressive variety of endangered snow leopards, African lions, Amur leopards at Big Cats, and free-flying Rodrigues fruit bats, kangaroos, and more at the Australia House.

-- For Kids: If you have the time, let your kids spend the night at the zoo with the Chicago Zoological Society’s Sleepover Safari.
+For Kids: If you have the time, let your kids spend the night at the zoo with the Chicago Zoological Society’s Sleepover Safari.
 It’s super worth it!

 4. Bronx Zoo (Bronx, New York)

-Not only is this one of the best zoos in the US, this 265-acre attraction is also the country’s largest urban zoo and one of the oldest, having been open to the public since 1899.
+Not only is this one of the best zoos in the US, but this 265-acre attraction is also the country’s largest urban zoo and one of the oldest, having been open to the public since 1899.

-- Popular for: Having the world’s first in-house animal hospital in the zoo (since 1916), the first in the US to showcase okapi (since 1937), and the first in the world to keep James’ flamingo.
+Popular for: Having the world’s first in-house animal hospital in the zoo (since 1916), the first in the US to showcase okapi (since 1937), and the first in the world to keep James’ flamingo.

-- Number of Animals: Over 4,000 animals from 650 species
+Number of Animals: Over 6,000 animals of 700 species

-- For Kids: The Nature Trek is a kid-friendly path with playground-like bridges and tunnels, giving kids a bird’s eye view of some of the animals.
+For Kids: The Nature Trek is a kid-friendly path with playground-like bridges and tunnels, giving kids a bird’s eye view of some of the animals.

-- Animal Interaction: The Children’s Zoo allows kids to pet some of the animals.
+Animal Interaction: The Children’s Zoo allows kids to pet some of the animals.

 5. Philadelphia Zoo (Philadelphia, Pennsylvania)

 It isn’t as big as other best zoos in the US, but this 42-acre zoo is considered the country’s “first true zoo.”

-Number of Animals: 1,300 animals from 340+ species
+Number of Animals: 1,700 animals from 340+ species

 Must-visit: Many endangered animals housed at The Rare Animal Conservation Center, birds from Africa and the Pacific at the McNeil Avian Center, wild cats like African lions, Siberian tigers, Amur leopards, and snow leopards at the Keybank Big Cat Falls, and Humboldt penguins at the Penguin Point.